 - Alexandre Naressi and César Couturier —Computer Sciences Engineers from the the Institut National des Sciences Appliquées (Lyon, France).
 They developed the very first Graphical User Interface of jMRUI in Java during the years 1998 and 1999.
 This task included the conversion of the standalone Fortran programs into C/C++ wrapped Fortran-libraries that could be called from Java by using the Java Native Interface (JNI).

 - Dan Stefan —Computer Sciences Engineer from the Institut National des Sciences Appliquées (Lyon, France)— played a major role in the development of jMRUI during more than ten years, and he was a key person in the redesign and improvement of the software architecture and graphical user interface.
-In particular, during the years 2007 and 2008, Dan completely refactored the code in version 3.x and turned jMRUI into a plug-in platform.
+In particular, on 2007-2008 Dan completely refactored the code in version 3.x and turned jMRUI into a plug-in platform.